SCOPE OF THIS CHAPTER

 Each secure unit contacted will require basic information, including legal status, reasons why a secure placement is needed and details of any specific behavioural problems or offences e.g. arson, sexually abusive or violent behaviour.

-The terms and conditions of the placement must be approved by the Designated Manager/ Director for Childrens (Secure Accommodation) and included in the contract with the provider in relation to the placement.
+The terms and conditions of the placement must be approved by the Designated Manager (Secure Accommodation) and included in the contract with the provider in relation to the placement.

 The child, parents, and any other significant family members and relevant professionals should be invited to attend.